-- ➤ Has 3Arts support made a difference in artists' lives? - Has it led to creative and professional leaps? - Does this award make artists feel more connected to Chicago?
+- Has 3Arts support made a difference in artists' lives? - Has it led to creative and professional leaps? - Does this award make artists feel more connected to Chicago?
 The feedback we received from artists gave even more depth to what we were asking.
 Artists shared with us the impact of the award on them personally, in their careers, and in their artistic practices.
-With this report, we hope to summarize the ways in which an awards program like ours has had an indelible impact on the livelihoods of artists, particularly those who represent our focus on equity-women, artists of color, and artists with disabilities.
+With this report, we hope to summarize the ways in which an awards program like ours has had an indelible impact on the livelihoods of artists, particularly women artists, artists of color, and artists with disabilities.
 It is equally important for us to learn from this process what we can be doing better in order to amplify our support for artists and strengthen the communities in which they live and work.